 Expansive 30-Painting Installation Will Span Nearly 400 Linear Feet Around Museum’s Inner-Circle Gallery

 The Hirshhorn Museum and Sculpture Garden will present the largest painting installation to date by the acclaimed abstract painter Pat Steir.
 Organized by Evelyn Hankins, the Hirshhorn’s senior curator, “Pat Steir: Color Wheel” is an expansive new suite of paintings by the artist, spanning the entire perimeter of the museum’s second-floor inner-circle galleries, extending nearly 400 linear feet.
 On view Oct.
-24, 2019–Sept.
-7, 2020, Steir’s immersive work will transform the museum into a vibrant spectrum of color.
+24, 2019–Jan.
+18, 2021, Steir’s immersive work will transform the museum into a vibrant spectrum of color.
 The 30 large-scale paintings, when presented together as a group, will create two overlapping color wheels formed by the shifting hues of each painting, with the pours on each canvas often in the complementary hue of the apparently monochrome background made up of five to eleven layers of color.

 “We are honored to present this new suite of paintings in direct response to the Museum’s architecture by Pat Steir, one of the most influential artists working today,” said Hirshhorn Director Melissa Chiu.
 “Steir’s signature, multilayered canvases have time and time again redefined what it means to be a contemporary painter.
 Working within a framework that is simultaneously both painterly and conceptual, she has continued to create radical and profound abstractions.”